manifoldai/orbyter-cookiecutter/{{ cookiecutter.repo_name }}/docs/develop.md

 ### 2. Mismatch between mlflow logging and UI

 This can happen when the .env is updated, but the image has not been rebuilt.
-Exit the container and rebuild with `./scripts/start.sh`
+Exit the container and rebuild with `make dev-start`